310mc/https-310mc.github.io-tl/source/_posts/aquarium/aquarium_together.md

 {% endbubble %}

 {% bubble Rei %}
-Huh.
-You were running around in the corridors for some reason…
+I see… You were running around in the corridors for some reason…

 I could hear you as you moved about from place to place, so I thought you might have been busy.
 {% endbubble %}